 What is Genom Austria?

 The technical possibilities for examining our genetic constitution with genome sequencing are developing quickly.
 Today, genomes can be sequenced quickly and at a significantly lower cost than in the past.
 Next generation sequencing is becoming a common-place technology.
 Are we prepared for this?
 The public has hardly grappled with the information that can be gleaned from the genome.
-The goal of Genom Austria is to break the ice and start a conversation about the possibilities, consequences and necessary framework conditions: The purpose of our “Citizen Science Project” is to effectively contribute to raising awareness for the possibilities and consequences of genome sequencing.
+The goal of the citizen science project Genom Austria was to break the ice and start a conversation about the possibilities, consequences and necessary framework conditions: The purpose of the project, which unfortunately had to be suspended after the successful pilot phase due to lack of financial support in 2018 was to effectively contribute to raising awareness for the possibilities and consequences of genome sequencing.

-We want to generate a public dialogue with experts and laypersons alike and reflect on the meaning of genome sequencing in all its facets.
-For this purpose, we are inviting volunteers to undergo an analysis of their personal genome with state-of-the-art technology and expert advice and then share the data with the public.
-Our pioneers’ genomes will be freely accessible via the Internet and form the basis and illustration material for the broad-based discussion of the possibilities and limits of genome research.
-Participation in Genom Austria is voluntary, and the project neither pursues commercial nor diagnostic goals.
+In the pilot phase a public dialogue was generated with experts and laypersons alike, who reflected on the meaning of genome sequencing in all its facets.
+Volunteers were invited to undergo an analysis of their personal genome with state-of-the-art technology and expert advice and then share the data with the public.
+The pioneers’ genomes are freely accessible via the internet at www,genomeaustria.at and form the basis and illustration material for the broad-based discussion of the possibilities and limits of genome research.
+Participation in Genom Austria has been voluntary, and the project neither pursues commercial nor diagnostic goals.